 8. Clean the fireplace regularly and cover it with a screen.

 Fireplaces can also start a fire when sparks fly out.
 Covering it with a screen can help minimize this risk.
 Regular cleaning will make it more efficient.
-Doing these things present another bonus.
+Doing these things presents another bonus.
 They will make your fireplace look better, which can benefit you if you’re staging your home for a potential buyer.